Fabrice Bartolomei

 Fabrice Bartolomei is a French neurophysiologist, and University Professor at Aix-Marseille University (AMU), leading the Service de Neurophysiologie Clinique of the Timone Hospital at the Assistance Publique - Hôpitaux de Marseille, and he is the medical director of the ‘Centre Saint-Paul - Hopital Henri Gastaut’.
-He is the coordinator of the clinical network CINAPSE that is dedicated to the management of adult and pediatric cases of severe epilepsies and leader of the Federation Hospitalo-Universitaire Epinext.
-He is also member of the research unit Institut de Neurosciences des Systèmes](INS), UMR1106, Inserm - AMU.
+He is the coordinator of the clinical network CINAPSE that is dedicated to the management of adult and pediatric cases of severe epilepsy and leader of the Federation Hospitalo-Universitaire Epinext.
+He is also member of the research unit Institut de Neurosciences des Systèmes.

 He is the coordinator of the "Improving Epilepsy surgery management and prognosis using Virtual brain technology" (EPINOV) project funded in the context of the RHU3 call.

 Education and early career

-Bartolomei obtained his medical diploma as neurologist in 1994, followed a PhD in Neuroscience in 1997 from the Aix-Marseille University, and had a 1-year post-doctoral fellowship in 2004 at the MEG Center of the University of Amsterdam under the mentorship of Pr C.J.
+Bartolomei obtained his medical diploma as neurologist in 1994, followed a PhD in neuroscience in 1997 from the Aix-Marseille University, and had a 1-year post-doctoral fellowship in 2004 at the MEG Center of the University of Amsterdam under the mentorship of C.J.
 Stam.
-He is a specialist on epilepsies and mental disorders, and a world leader in the analysis of Stereo-EEG recordings.
+He is a specialist on epilepsy and mental disorders, and a world leader in the analysis of Stereo-EEG recordings.
 His current research activities are mainly focused in the presurgical evaluation of patients with drug resistant epilepsy.

 Research work

-Bartolomei has developed the concept of “Epileptogenic Networks” a dynamic vision of focal epilepsies in order to replace the traditional “focus” vision.
+Bartolomei has developed the concept of “Epileptogenic Networks” a dynamic vision of focal epilepsy in order to replace the traditional “focus” vision.
 This concept of epileptogenic networks is crucial in the context of epilepsy surgery and has been developed from network based approaches in Stereoelectroencephalographic recordings (SEEG) a method developed to record the intracerebral EEG.

-The research on human epilepsies led by Pr Bartolomei is mainly focused on the characterization of epileptogenic networks in focal epilepsies, particularly in the context of presurgical evaluation in the INS (INSERM 1106) unit.
+The research on human epilepsies led by Bartolomei is mainly focused on the characterization of epileptogenic networks in focal epilepsy, particularly in the context of presurgical evaluation in the INS (INSERM 1106) unit.
 His key contributions can be summarized as follows: